progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	-end
 	\ No newline at end of file

+Esta opción muestra la misma información, pero añadiendo tras cada entrada las diferencias que le corresponden.
+Esto resulta muy útil para revisiones de código, o para visualizar rápidamente lo que ha pasado en las confirmaciones enviadas por un colaborador.

-This option displays the same information but with a diff directly following each entry.
+> This option displays the same information but with a diff directly following each entry.
 This is very helpful for code review or to quickly browse what happened during a series of commits that a collaborator has added.

+También puedes usar con `git log` una serie de opciones de resumen.
+Por ejemplo, si quieres ver algunas estadísticas de cada confirmación, puedes usar la opción `--stat`:

-You can also use a series of summarizing options with `git log`.
+> You can also use a series of summarizing options with `git log`.
 For example, if you want to see some abbreviated stats for each commit, you can use the `--stat` option:

 	$ git log --stat
 	commit ca82a6dff817ec66f44342007202690a93763949